lohithkumar8763/ProjectChenda/README.md

 Developed as a website project for Mayoora Vadhyakala.

-AI-assisted development was used during the development process.
+I have basic knowledge of React and TypeScript and used ChatGPT as an AI-assisted development tool to help build, understand, and improve parts of the project.

 📄 License